 Synthesis of glycoproteins –

-For some years, Golgi were believed to be a passive channel for the transportation of materials synthesized elsewhere in the cell.
-How you are now it is established that Golgi Facilitates the linking of carbohydrates and protein in the formation of glycoproteins.
+For some years, the Golgi was believed to be a passive channel for transporting materials synthesized elsewhere in the cell.
+However, as you know, it is now established that the Golgi facilitates linking carbohydrates and proteins to form glycoproteins.

 Synthesis of carbohydrates –